artsy/update-repo/README.md

 ## Usage

+Aside from node, you need three things in your execution environment to make this work:

-You need a GH_TOKEN in your env vars which has permission to push to the repo you want to update.
+- A `GH_TOKEN` environment variable which has permissions to create a PR to the repo you want to update.

-You also need to have an authorized SSH key to clone the repo.
+- SSH keys with permissions to clone and push to the repo.
+- A git installation with `user.email` and `user.name` configured

 ```ts
 import { updateRepo } from "@artsy/update-repo"